 Background to MF&RS Marine Rescue Unit

-continuous 24-hour a day, 365 days a year service is maintained, providing a rapid
+continuous 24 hours a day, 365 days a year service, providing a rapid

-has a scope of operation that includes 60 miles of coastline.
+has an operational area that includes 60 miles of coastline.

-In 2006 Merseyside Fire Authority agreed to invest in a new and improved rescue
+In 2006, Merseyside Fire and Rescue Authority agreed to invest in a new and improved rescue

 craft that would better equip rescue crews for the demands placed upon them in the

-in excess of 40 knots, the boat is 10.5 meters in length and is powered by twin
+in excess of 40 knots, it is 10.5 meters in length and powered by twin

-most casualties are recovered from the water within 3 minutes of the Rescue Launch
+most casualties are recovered from the water within three minutes of the boat

 being called out.
 It is this rapid and skilled response that invariably makes a